peter-meehan-domokos/perfect-square/README.md

 #### 1. Virtualised Rendering

-Only the datapoints on screen are rendered and this is updated on every zoom event, see [isChartOnScreenCheckerFunc](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/helpers.js).
+Only the datapoints on screen are rendered and this is updated on every zoom event.
+Checking is provided by the zoom hook utility function [isChartOnScreenCheckerFunc](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/_components/_perfect-square-visual/_hooks_and_modules/zoom.js).

 #### 2. Semantic Zoom